CreateJS/EaselJS/README.md

 **UID**
 Very simple class that provides global, incremental unique numeric IDs.

+**SpriteSheet**
+Encapsulates all the data associated with a sprite sheet to be used with BitmapAnimation.

 **SpriteSheetUtils**
 Contains utility methods for extending existing sprite sheets with flipped frames and extracting individual frames.

-**SpriteSheet**
-Encapsulates all the data associated with a sprite sheet to be used with BitmapAnimation.
+**SpriteSheetBuilder**
+Build a bitmap SpriteSheet from vector graphics at run time.
+Get the filesize savings of vector, with the performance of a SpriteSheet.

 **Matrix2D**
 Represents a 3x3 affine transformation matrix.
 Used internally for calculating concatenated transformations.